cosmob3/code-journal/README.md

 - Figuring out what to write in the boxes that also makes sense for the website.
 - X Adding text
 - X Find logo or image to add to cards
-- add button
+- X Xadd button

-- Finished adding the text and finding an image for the card.
+Finished adding the text and finding an image for the card.

 TODO:
 - X add boarders